Matth5050/Programming-Language-Selector/README.md

 ## How to View

 1. Clone this repository to your desktop
+2. Navigate to the top level of the directory
-2. Open the index.html file in your browser of choice.
+3. Open the index.html file in your browser of choice

 - Alternatively, click the GitHub pages link at the top of this README to view